 What is also misleading is weight versus the amount of protein intake.
 It is often said the bigger you are the more protein you should be consuming.
 This is partly true.
-In fact, a person should be consuming the amount of protein of their Ideal Body Weight unless they are 30% or more overweight.
+In fact, a person should be consuming the calculated amount of protein of their Ideal Body Weight unless they are 30% or more overweight, not their actual weight.
 Then at that point, a person should be consuming the amount of protein that is calculated to their Adjusted Body Weight.

 Mahan, L. K. & Raymond, J. L. (2017).
 Krause’s food and the nutrition care process (14th Ed.).
 St. Louis MO: Elsevier